-USA Reads in a national initiative across America striving to close the literacy and reading gap with children from African American, Latino, ethnic minorities and low-income backgrounds who are those most “at risk” of illiteracy.
-We are focused on the poorest zip codes in the nation.
+USA Reads in a national initiative striving to close the literacy and reading gap.
+We focus on children and families who are the most at risk of illiteracy.

-The reality behind the literacy statistics amongst children in the USA is startling.
+The reality behind the literacy statistics amongst children in the United States is startling.

 In America alone, almost 60% of children from disadvantaged backgrounds do not own a single book and one in four children struggle to read and write.
 These numbers are continuously growing.

 Most of these children who face a life of illiteracy are located in disadvantaged zip codes across the United States of America.

 All children deserve access to opportunities that support them to learn to read and thrive—in school, at home, and in the community.
 Yet, for millions of US children, their families, and their communities, access to such opportunities is affected by historic and present-day policies and practices that work in reinforcing ways to perpetuate racial, ethnic, and socioeconomic inequities.

 Children from low-income families and children of color do not have the same access to high-quality early childhood development opportunities as do their peers.
 Their skills in reading development are lower.
 The “literacy gap” start early and result in much lower rates of college completion and social mobility for these children.
 While a high-quality education is important across a child’s life, much of the brain’s development occurs during the early years.
 This makes it an essential time to reduce “word gap” disparities and improve the lives of children.

 We are striving in get suitable books into hands of children, resources and support to parents.
 We create greater awareness, education and support in these underserved zip codes in America.
 Literacy Matters!